 Featherlist vs Reflect

 Reflect is excellent for thought capture, linked notes, and daily writing.
-Featherlist is the calmer execution layer for what should still matter after the note is written.
+Featherlist is the calmer review layer for what should still matter after the note is written.

 You like fast note-taking tools and maybe already keep daily notes in Reflect.
-But the problem isn't writing things down anymore - it's reliably seeing the right thing at the right moment.
+But the problem isn't writing things down anymore - it's deciding what should become action, saved context, or today's visible work.

 Reflect helps you keep and connect ideas.
 Featherlist helps you see what belongs now and follow through without reopening a whole note system.